vladibo13/gh-actions-demo/README.md

 - GitHub Actions goes beyond just DevOps and lets you run workflows when other events happen in your repository.

--tHub provides Linux, Windows, and macOS virtual machines to run your workflows.
+- GitHub provides Linux, Windows, and macOS virtual machines to run your workflows.